 It is rated M because of language, violence, and sexual scenes, which will be present later on in the story.

-This will be the story of Sirius Black and Harry Potter which I think is important to mention.
+This will be the story of Sirius Black and Remus Lupin and Harry Potter which I think is important to mention.
 It is about how they find each other; how Harry learns about the Marauders; and how his life is different.
-This story is about Sirius and Harry, but also about Remus Lupin.
 It will ultimately be a Hinny fic in the end as that is what I love to write about and my favourite couple in the Harry Potter universe outside of Jily and Remadora.
 It is slow-building and long and I think worth the wait (at least I hope so).

 I have also recently posted this story on Archive of Our Own which I am a new user with and used the following warnings/character descriptions for the story.
 I thought I would copy them here just as a warning of mature themes once again.